0ne0rZer0/four_stack_fx/README.md

 ![History Selection](https://user-images.githubusercontent.com/43174511/118362493-55e56a00-b5ad-11eb-8783-68758ec1ca8d.png)

-This results in a table with each liquidity provider's Buy price and Sell price
+This results in a table with each liquidity provider's Buy price and Sell price, which can be sorted according to all columns

 ![Table](https://user-images.githubusercontent.com/43174511/118361693-30a32c80-b5aa-11eb-8ac1-a440da849456.png)